The option to stay in lodging on a military base is an incredible benefit available to members of the military community.

 Air Force: Air Forces Inns runs lodging on most Air Force and Air Reserve bases.
 They have 89 locations around the world and are extremely convenient when flying Space-A to or from Air Force bases.

-We’ve always had great experiences at Air Force Inns, and I especially like the free laundry facilitie and the free automatic coffee machines they often have in the lobby.
+We’ve always had great experiences at Air Force Inns, and I especially like the free laundry facilities and the free automatic coffee machines they often have in the lobby.
 Sometimes it’s the little things that make you look forward to your stay!

 | Related Reading: 7 Air Force Inns for a Fantastic Fall Getaway